-One of the best investments you can do right now is to build a solar farm.
+One of the best investments you can make right now is to build a solar farm.

 A 1 acre of panels can make you approximately $28,000 per year with an average ROI of about 15%.